-The Incidence of Bacteremia during Skin Surgery.
-This project J. Sabetta documented that surgery on non-infected skin was associated with a very low incidence of bacteremia and established guidelines for antibiotic prophylaxis in dermatologic surgery.
+J. Sabetta The Incidence of Bacteremia during Skin Surgery.
+This project documented that surgery on non-infected skin was associated with a very low incidence of bacteremia and established guidelines for antibiotic prophylaxis in dermatologic surgery.

 D. Wolff Surgical Margins for Basal Cell Carcinoma.
 This project established the rule of 4mm margins for standard excision of well-defined basal cell carcinomas.

-HPV-16 in Periungual Squamous Cell Carcinoma.
-This study R. Moy documented that HPV is a common cause of squamous cell carcinoma in this location.
-D. Brodland Surgical Margins for Squamous Cell Carcinoma.
-This established the guidelines for standard excision of squamous cell carcinoma.
-C. Brown Surgical Margins for Primary and Recurrent Melanomas, and Mohs Surgery for Melanoma.
+R. Moy HPV-16 in Periungual Squamous Cell Carcinoma.
+This study documented that HPV is a common cause of squamous cell carcinoma in this location.

+- III tills location - D. Brodland Surgical Margins for Squamous Cell Carcinoma.
+This established the guidelines for standard excision of squamous cell carcinoma, which have been widely adopted internationally. - C. Brown Surgical Margins for Primary and Recurrent Melanomas, and Mohs guidelines for excision.

+Surgery for Melanoma.
 These three papers not only added evidence for surgical margins for melanoma, but also documented that Mohs surgery is safe and effective, that recurrent (persistent) melanomas have a prognosis equal to primary melanomas rather than metastatic melanomas, and that 5mm margins are inadequate for melanoma in situ.

 T. Parker Surgical Margins for DFSP.
-This article provides evidence for guidelines for excision.
+This article provides evidence for